qcri-social/AIDR/Installation-Instructions.md

 After the above steps have been executed, you can build the project:

-* Build using maven following the instructions above; this should generate a file `aidr-manager-X.war`
+* Build using maven following the instructions above; this should generate a file `aidr-manager.war`
-* Deploy `aidr-manager-X.war` to Glassfish using the instructions above.
+* Deploy `aidr-manager.war` to Glassfish using the instructions above.